Dental Assistant Resume Guide + Tips + Example

 Our customers have been hired at:*Foot Note

-Start by editing this dental assistant resume template, or explore our library of customizable resume templates to find the best one for you.
+Start by editing this sample resume for a dental assistant position, or explore our library of customizable resume templates to find one that matches your unique style.

 Sample resume for a dental assistant (text version)